claasd/caffoa.net/readme.md

 To use your own converter for a type, add `x-caffoa-converter: MyCustomConverter` to your openapi doc.

 ## Attributes
-Sometimes, it is desirable to add custum attributes, for example if you want to use the generated classes for SQL.
+Sometimes, it is desirable to add custom attributes, for example if you want to use the generated classes for SQL.
 You can use the annotation `x-caffoa-attributes` and specify a list of attributes.
 Example:
 ```yaml